 Peter Bell: Okay, thanks.
 My understanding was that the pregnant solution has some cyanide in it still, but not a lot.

 Mark Gorman: We won't know until we run it.
 With the Phase 1 mining, the pilot heap showed that there was quite a bit of cyanide coming out of the bottom of the heap.
 If that happens again, then we will be fine.
 If not, then it is possible to add cyanide right alongside the zinc after the deaeration.

 It would be ideal to run the precipitation press for about one week, then take the precip press offline, blow the water out of it, dry precipitation in an oven, mix it with flux to, and put it in the smelting furnace.
 The flux combines silica sand, borax, soda ash, and niter that is a standard part of the metallurgical process.
 The furnace heats the precip and flux to around 2,000 degrees Fahrenheit and melts everything.
-The contaminant metals, like residual zinc, are oxidized by the oxidants, like soda ash and niter, and are dissolved into the glass phase.
-For example, it could be a borosilicate glass with contaminant metals in it.
+The trash metals, like residual zinc, are oxidized by the oxidants, like soda ash and niter, and are dissolved into the glass phase.
+For example, it could be a borosilicate glass with trash metals in it.

 Peter Bell: Right.
 And the original “PYREX” kitchenware was actually borosilicate glass.
 And all this is similar to what is done when assaying rock samples for exploration geology?

 Mark Gorman: Yes, this is the same as fire assays.
-This part of the process is just a big fire assay, except that we don't add lead to dissolve the gold here because the precipitate should be around 30% dore or gold and silver.
+This part of the process is just a big fire assay, except that we don't add lead to dissolve the gold here because the precipitation should be around 30% dore with gold and silver.
 We'll have to wait and see about that.
 It may not be that high at the beginning, but we will get it up there.

 Peter Bell: And then pour your gold.

 Mark Gorman: Right.
 Pour the slag off and hopefully it’s just precious metals left going into bars.